In this tutorial, I’m going to teach you how to update your WordPress website including your theme and plugins.

 - And a backup theme.

-- The reason why you have a backup theme is just in case your main theme ever breaks at least you have a backup thing that can put your content into some type of format instead of nothing at all.
+- The reason why you have a backup theme is just in case your main theme ever breaks, at least you have a backup theme that can put your content into some type of format instead of nothing at all.

 - And another reason is you don’t have to update the themes that aren’t being used.
-Because if you forget that’s another way hackers can get in through and un-updated Themes.
+Because if you forget, that’s another way hackers can get in through un-updated Themes.

 To sum up

 In this tutorial I have shown you how to update your WordPress website including plugins and Themes.
 Make sure you log into your WordPress website at least a couple of times (2-3) a month to do these updates.
 This will ensure that your website is kept safe from being hacked and will perform better.